Rex Hotel

 The Rex Hotel or Rex Hotel Saigon (Khách Sạn Rex, Hôtel Rex de Saïgon) is a famous luxury and business hotel in Ho Chi Minh City, Vietnam.
 During the Vietnam War, the daily U.S. briefings at the hotel became known as "The Five O'Clock Follies".

-The 286-room (as of 2024), six-story building is located on the corner of Lê Lợi Boulevard and Nguyễn Huệ Boulevard in District 1 of the city.
+The 286-room six-story building (as of 2024) is located on the corner of Lê Lợi Boulevard and Nguyễn Huệ Boulevard in District 1, central district of the city.